-- Your pain will likely improve for the next few hours, due to the freezing that's mixed into the injection.
-The pain will likely return to the level prior to the injection, and may be worse for a few days.
-The injection takes 2-4 weeks to take effect. - As a result, take it easy for 1 week.
-For instance, if you received a prolotherapy injection in your elbow, avoid heavy lifting.
+- Your pain will likely be worse for a few days.
+This is normal.
+The injection typically takes 4-8 weeks to take effect. - As a result, take it easy for 1 week.
+For instance, if you received an injection in your elbow, avoid heavy lifting.
 If you received an injection to your knee or achilles, avoid stressing the area.